Tier Policy Tuning CLI (Calibration)

 # Run spectral null-sweep (noop edit) to calibrate κ/alpha

-invarlock calibrate null-sweep \
+invarlock advanced calibrate null-sweep \

 --config configs/calibration/null_sweep_ci.yaml \